Baciacia/Offline_messenger/README.md

 # Offline_messenger
-an application where several customers can connect through an account and can send messages to each other
+A server-client application in C using TCP sockets.
+It enables user registration, login, messaging, and friend management.
+The server listens for client connections and creates threads for each client.
+Clients can send commands to the server for various operations.